icholy/blog/content/post/git-merge-to-monorepo.md

 rm -rf /tmp/thing
 ```

-### 6. Forget everything you just read and just use this script
+### 6. Here's a script that performs all the steps

 ```